NitinBhasneria/Contact-List/README.md

   - For running this particular project use `npm start`..... (make sure you are in client folder).
   - Also, go can go with `ng serve` too.
-  - Now go to *localhost:4200* and you will see this type of interface
+  - Now go to *localhost:4200* and you will see this type of interface Interface may vary according to the version used.
+I am using 11.2.10